Grant-Archibald-MS/powerfuldev-testing/discussion/test-authoring.md

 #### Visual Studio Code Syntax Highlighting

-The first line when combined with the [YAML Embedded Languages](https://marketplace.visualstudio.com/items?itemName=harrydowning.yaml-embedded-languages) Visual Studio Code make it easy to add syntac hightlighting for the generated yaml and Power Fx functions.
+The first line when combined with the [YAML Embedded Languages](https://marketplace.visualstudio.com/items?itemName=harrydowning.yaml-embedded-languages) Visual Studio Code make it easy to add syntax hightlighting for the generated yaml and Power Fx functions.

 #### Test Suite
 The testSuite section defines the overall test suite.
 It includes the name and description of the test suite, the persona used for the tests, and the logical name of the app being tested.